Beautiful Colorado home with mountain backdrop

 Yes.
 All HELOC and home equity loan lenders require proof of active homeowners insurance before funding your loan.
 The policy must cover at least the replacement cost of your home and list the lender as a loss payee.
 This is a standard requirement — not unique to any specific lender.
 Having your insurance squared away before you apply can speed up your HELOC funding by a week or more.

 Colorado faces a unique convergence of natural disaster risks that make it one of the most expensive and difficult insurance markets in the United States.
 The state ranks #1 nationally for hail claims — the Front Range corridor from Colorado Springs through Denver to Fort Collins sits in "Hail Alley," where severe hailstorms cause billions in property damage annually.
 Add in escalating wildfire risk (over 600,000 Colorado homes are in the wildland-urban interface), catastrophic wind events, and severe winter storms, and you have a market where carriers are raising premiums 15–40% per year and some are pulling out of high-risk areas entirely.
-This makes comparison shopping more important than ever.
+This makes working with an independent agency that compares carriers for you more important than ever.

-Wildfire risk has reshaped Colorado's insurance landscape, especially after the Marshall Fire in December 2021 destroyed over 1,000 homes in Boulder County and became the most destructive wildfire in Colorado history.
+Wildfire risk has reshaped Colorado's insurance market, especially after the Marshall Fire in December 2021 destroyed over 1,000 homes in Boulder County and became the most destructive wildfire in Colorado history.
 Homeowners in wildfire-prone areas — including foothill communities, mountain towns, and increasingly, suburban neighborhoods along the Front Range — may face non-renewal notices, dramatically higher premiums, or limited carrier options.
 Some areas in the wildland-urban interface (WUI) have seen premiums double or triple.
-If you're in a high-risk zone, working with an independent agency that shops 30+ carriers is critical because availability varies widely from carrier to carrier.
+If you're in a high-risk zone, working with an independent agency that compares 30+ carriers is critical because availability varies widely from carrier to carrier.

 The Colorado FAIR (Fair Access to Insurance Requirements) Plan is a state-mandated insurer of last resort for homeowners who cannot obtain coverage in the standard market.
 It provides basic fire and lightning coverage — but it is more expensive than standard policies, offers less coverage, and does not include liability, theft, or many other standard protections.
 You would need the FAIR Plan only if every standard carrier has declined your application, which sometimes happens in extreme wildfire risk zones.
-Before resorting to the FAIR Plan, we strongly recommend letting our partner Direct Insurance Services shop all 30+ carriers — many homeowners who think they are uninsurable actually qualify with specialty carriers that underwrite in high-risk areas.
+Before resorting to the FAIR Plan, we strongly recommend letting our partner Direct Insurance Services compare all 30+ carriers — many homeowners who think they are uninsurable actually qualify with specialty carriers that underwrite in high-risk areas.

 Colorado's Wildfire Partners program and similar community-based mitigation efforts can significantly improve your insurability and reduce premiums.
 Key mitigation steps include: creating defensible space (clearing vegetation 0–5 feet from your home and thinning trees within 100 feet), replacing wood shake roofs with Class A fire-rated materials like asphalt composite or metal, enclosing eaves and soffits with ignition-resistant materials, installing ember-resistant vents, using tempered or dual-pane windows, and maintaining a gravel or non-combustible zone around your foundation.
 Many carriers offer 5–15% premium discounts for verified mitigation work, and some carriers that would otherwise decline coverage will write a policy after a certified Wildfire Partners assessment.
 Boulder County, Larimer County, and Eagle County all have active mitigation programs.